Home » Forex Trading Guide » Most Traded Forex Currency Pairs

 Source: BIS Triennial Survey (2022)

 The United States placed second in terms of daily turnover with an average of $1.91 trillion, up 39.6% from $1.37 trillion in 2019.
+Looking at the latest results of the semi-annual survey of the New York Foreign Exchange Committee (FXC), we see that the US experienced a considerable decline in daily forex turnover, which dropped by around 39% from $1.91 trillion in April 2022 to $1.165 trillion in April 2024.
 Singapore, Hong Kong, and Japan ranked third, fourth, and fifth with $929 billion, $694 billion, and $433 billion, respectively.
 Check the graphic below for the full list of countries that made it to the top 10.

 Top 10 Countries with Highest Daily Average for Currency Trading (in bn USD)